panoslamp/Data_analytics_project/README.md

 - **Regional Comparison**: Margin of profit and land values across various areas of Nashville.

 ### Data Sources
-The original dataset used for this analysis is the
+The original dataset used for this analysis was downloaded from (https://github.com/IbukunoluwaTheAnalyst/Nashville-Housing-Data-for-Data-Cleaning-/blob/main/Uncleaned%20Nashville%20Housing%20Dataset.csv).

 ### Data Structure